appuio/openshift-machineset-egress-cidr-operator/README.md

 This will OVERRIDE the `egressCIDRs` field for all HostSubnets belonging to the Machineset.

+Removing the annotation will make the field unmanaged.
+To explicitly REMOVE any `egressCIDRs`, set the annotation to the value `"none"`.

+    oc annotate machineset/foo appuio.ch/egress-cidrs=none

 ## Deployment

 When running the operator in-cluster, it will autodiscover the service account.
 When running out of cluster, make sure to set the `KUBECONFIG` env var.